gii-is-DP1/dp1-2020-g2-07/readme.md

 ### As a client
 * Personal editable profile listing all the appointments booked
-* Can redeem tokens, which allows you to access appointments in time frames your subscription wouldn´t allow you to book
+* Can buy and redeem tokens, which allows you to access appointments in time frames your subscription wouldn´t allow you to book
 * Receive mails from the owner of the spa
+* Book rooms

 ### As an employee
 * Personal profile listing your daily schedule